APPIC MATCH & APPLICATION INFO

-- Doctoral students in APA or CPA approved counseling or clinical psychology programs
+- Doctoral students in APA or CPA accredited counseling or clinical psychology programs

-- Successfully completed qualifying examinations by the application deadline of November 4, 2016 by 8AM PST
+- Successfully completed qualifying examinations by the application deadline of November 3, 2016

-- Successfully defended dissertation proposal by deadline of ranking interns, in early February 2017
+- Successfully defended dissertation proposal by deadline of ranking interns, February 1st, 2017

 - All coursework are to be completed by the start of the internship.
 Psychologists seeking training to change specialties to the counseling or clinical areas must complete the same didactic and practicum requirements.